demisto/content/Packs/CadoResponse/Integrations/CadoResponse/README.md

 Automate data collection.
 Process data at cloud speed.
 Analyze with purpose.
-This integration was integrated and tested with version xx of CadoResponse
+This integration was integrated and tested with version 1.1.0 of CadoResponse

 ## Configure Cado Response on Cortex XSOAR